 Trace the arc of empire, religion, and daily life from the Caucasus to Central Asia on a journey that connects Armenia, Georgia, and Uzbekistan through their landscapes, monuments, and living traditions.
-Begin in Yerevan and the Ararat Valley, exploring early Christian monasteries, carpet workshops, and musical studios before crossing into Tbilisi’s layered neighborhoods, where architect-led walks, natural wine tastings, and conversations with displaced communities, diplomats, and a former president reveal Georgia’s complex past and present.
-Travel on to Kakheti’s vineyards and hill towns, then fly east to Uzbekistan to experience the great Silk Road cities of Tashkent, Khiva, Bukhara, and Samarkand—riding the ornate metro, walking preserved inner citadels, and meeting master artisans of ceramics, suzani embroidery, woodcarving, block printing, and traditional music.
+Begin in Yerevan and the Ararat Valley, exploring early Christian monasteries, carpet workshops, and musical studios before crossing into Tbilisi’s layered neighborhoods, where architect-led walks, natural wine tastings, and conversations with displaced communities and former diplomats reveal Georgia’s complex past and present.
+Travel on to Kakheti’s vineyards and hill towns, then fly east to Uzbekistan to experience the great Silk Road cities of Tashkent, Khiva, Bukhara, and Samarkand—riding the ornate metro, walking preserved inner citadels, and meeting master artisans of ceramics, suzani embroidery, woodcarving, and traditional music.
 Along the way, lectures by a Harvard Study Leader, private access at key sites, and encounters with local experts and community leaders illuminate how architecture, faith, food, and craft have shaped these societies—and how they continue to redefine their place between Europe and Asia today.

 Schedule by Day